kr1zzo-NTNU/ROS2_app_launcher/README.md

   - Detects `.launch.py`, `.launch.xml`, `.launch.yaml`, and files ending with `_launch.*`.
   - Works for both **source** (`./launch/`) and **installed** (`share/<pkg>/launch/`) packages.
   - Automatically parses and prompts for **launch arguments** (Python, XML, YAML).
-  - Provides a dialog box where you can override defaults before launching.
+  - Provides a dialog box where you can override default argument specification before launching.

 - 📝 **Custom Launch**
   - Enter either a **path** or a `<package> <launch_file>` spec.